slatedocs/slate/source/includes/api/_shift.md

 ####external_member

-Required. external id of the account to remove from the sign up list (defaults to the current user)
+Required. external id of the account to remove from the sign up list (defaults to the current user).
+May be a single id or an array of ids.

 **NOTE:** If you are calling this method with the external_member parameter, member will be ignored (if included).